J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 J M ENGR 3200 Thermodynamics: 3 semester hours

-Prerequisites: MATH 1900, CHEM 1111 and PHYSICS 2111.
+Prerequisites: MATH 1900, CHEM 1111 and PHYSICS 2111, and Electrical Engineering or Mechanical Engineering major.
 Classical thermodynamics; thermodynamic properties; work and heat; first and second laws.
 Entropy, irreversibility, availability.
 Application to engineering systems.

 J M ENGR 3250 Material Science for J M ENGR: 4 semester hours